Bert van Rietbergen

 Bert van Rietbergen studied mechanical engineering at Eindhoven University of Technology (TU/e, The Netherlands) where he received his MSc degree in 1988.
 After a short appointment as research assistant at the department of Cariology and Endodontology of Radboud University Nijmegen (The Netherlands), he moved to the Orthopaedic Research Lab of that same university in 1989.
 From 1992-1996 he performed his PhD research there under supervision of Prof. Rik Huiskes.
 He obtained his PhD cum laude with his thesis on 'Mechanical behavior and adaptation of trabecular bone in relation to bone morphology'.
 In 1997, Van Rietbergen moved to Switzerland for a postdoc position at the ETH Zürich (Institute of Biomedical Engineering).
 In 1999 he returned to the TU/e to be appointed at Assistant Professor in the newly formed department of Biomedical Engineering.
 In 2003 he was appointed Associate Professor of Bone & Orthopaedic Biomechanics.

-Evaluation of radius microstructure and areal bone mineral density improves fracture prediction in postmenopausal womenJournal of Bone and Mineral Research (2018)
+Fracture repair in the distal radius in postmenopausal womenJournal of Bone and Mineral Research (2016)